 What did the Reuters investigative report find?

 The Reuters report uncovered some court filings from this lawsuit that demonstrated that Merck understated the number of men with sexual side effects and their duration.
-In addition there are internal Merck documents that manifest that Merck knew 20 years ago that sales would suffer if the public knew about some of this data.
+In addition, there are internal Merck documents that manifest that Merck knew 20 years ago that sales would suffer if the public knew about some of this data.

 Is it safe to take finasteride?

 I wholeheartedly believe that post finasteride syndrome exists, but it is not a condition that is caused by finasteride.
-Rather, it likely occurs as a psychological condition in a predisposed subset of people who have a higher likelihood towards mental health issues.
+Rather, it likely occurs as a psychological condition in a predisposed subset of people who have a higher likelihood of mental health issues.
 There is also a possibility that a VERY small subset of patients can experience persistent symptoms after stopping the medication and I do counsel my patients on this.

 I took finasteride for years myself.
 I would never recommend something I was afraid to take.
-I recently switched to a special topical formulation which has no systemic side effects and I initial data on this treatment form is promising so I think in the long run I will try to switch most of my patients to that.
-I rarely trust the honesty of big pharmaceutical corporations but in this case I think the Reuters report misses the mark.
+I recently switched to a special topical formulation that has no systemic side effects and I initial data on this treatment form is promising so I think in the long run I will try to switch most of my patients to that.
+I rarely trust the honesty of big pharmaceutical corporations but in this case, I think the Reuters report misses the mark.

 The professional medical community has extensively done independent research on this topic the International Surgical Hair Restoration Society created a specific task force to look into this and found NO validity.
 I would stand by their unbiased opinion.
-Of course if you want to know about alternatives or surgical options, there are many and my Hair Loss Prevention MasterClass goes into this in detail.
+Of course, if you want to know about alternatives or surgical options, there are many and my Hair Loss Prevention MasterClass goes into this in detail.